 Prior to my PhD, I studied Biomedical Engineering at

-Harvard University (2014) and worked in New York City post-graduation.
+Harvard University, where I folded 3D shapes from DNA.
+I then worked in New York City post-graduation.

 Outside of research, I enjoy hiking, cycling, sketching, and reading books.

 Interests.
 Remote sensing, machine learning, land cover/land use, sustainable development

 Mapping crop types in southeast India with smartphone crowdsourcing and deep learning,

 Sherrie Wang, Stefania Di Tommaso, Joey Faulkner, Thomas Friedel, Alexander Kennepohl, Robert Strey, David Lobell

 Mapping twenty years of corn and soybean across the US Midwest using the Landsat archive,

 Sherrie Wang, Stefania Di Tommaso, Jillian Deines, David Lobell

 Meta-learning for few-shot land cover classification,